DegenAI-Labs/HalluWorld/README.md

 Associated HalluWorld benchmark paper is here: https://arxiv.org/abs/2605.19341

-The benchmark can be found here: https://github.com/DegenAI-Labs/HalluWorld-benchmark
+**The benchmark will be uploaded soon!** Please track this repo and keep your eye out :)